rohiljain2/algorithmic_trading/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to the contributors of the libraries used in this project.
+- Special thanks to the Yahoo Finance API for providing stock data.